bbenchoff/bbenchoff.github.io/pages/AG32Gating.md

 *Requires S2 (node runtime) to be complete before this step.*

-Wire two AG32 nodes together: Node 0 dimension-0 TX to Node 1 dimension-0
+Wire two AG32 nodes together on dimension 0: a single wire between the two nodes' dimension-0 pins.
+TDMA phases separate direction — in one phase Node 0 drives and Node 1 listens, in the next phase the roles reverse.
-RX, and Node 1 dimension-0 TX to Node 0 dimension-0 RX.
-Single wire each direction, open-drain with pullup.
+Push-pull, standard CMOS levels.

 Slice controller drives the phase clock.
 In phase 0 (dimension 0, 0→1 direction): Node 0 transmits a packet, Node 1 receives it.
 In phase 1